Dido Elizabeth Belle: Later life

-Initially in the original 1782 will of Lord Mansfield, he only intended Dido to receive the 100 pound annuity, but then decided to add the lump sum of 200 pound and later another 300 pound resulting in total 500 pound, Lady Elizabeth was always intended to receive 10 thousand pound, he also added to Lady Elizabeth's 2 aunts's inheritance immensely resulting in 22 thousand pound and 1000 pound annuity for their life, it is also worth noting that Lord Mansfield was well aware as judge that Lady Elizabeth would eventually inherited the wealth of her 2 aunts.
+Initially in the original 1782 will of Lord Mansfield, he only intended Dido to receive the £100 annuity, but later decided to add £200 and another £300 resulting in £500, saying: "I give Dido the sum of two hundred pounds to set out with ..
+I think it right considering how she has been bred and how she has behaved to make a better provision for Dido".
+Lady Elizabeth was always intended to get £10,000; he also added to Eliza's two aunts' inheritances resulting in £22,000 and £1,000 annuity for their life.
+As a judge, Mansfield was well aware that Eliza would eventually inherit the wealth of her two aunts, making Lady Elizabeth's total inheritance around £40,000.

-After Lord Mansfield's death in March 1793, Belle married Jean Louis Charles Davinière (anglicized to John Davinier) on 5 December 1793 at St George's, Hanover Square.
-Belle's husband was a French servant from Ducey in the Normandy.
-His date of birth is unknown, but he was baptised on 16 November 1768; assuming this happened shortly after birth, he was seven years younger than his wife.
-He had left France for England towards the end of the 1780s and found work as servant or valet with John ('Fish') Craufurd.
+After Lord Mansfield's death in March 1793, Belle, now aged 32, married Jean Louis Charles Davinière aged 25 (anglicized to John Davinier) on 5 December 1793 at St George's, Hanover Square.
+Their wedding was witnessed by John Coventry and Martha Darnell (a dairy maid from Kenwood).
+Belle's husband was a French servant from Ducey in Normandy.
+His date of birth is unknown, but he was baptised on 16 November 1768; assuming this happened shortly after birth, he was 7 years younger than his wife.
+He had left France for England towards the end of the 1780s and found work as valet or steward, the terminology of his occupation varies on different sources, but his employer John ('Fish') Craufurd died in 1814, and in his will, he referred John Davinière firmly as "his valet".
 They were both then residents of the parish.
-The Daviniers had at least three sons: twins Charles and John, both baptised at St George's on 8 May 1795; and William Thomas, baptised there on 26 January 1802.
+The Daviniers had at least three sons: twins Charles and John, both baptised at St George's on 8 May 1795; and then William Thomas, baptised there on 26 January 1802.
+Her 6 years gap period between pregnancies were considered too long in those days, suggests she might have been unwell.
+During her time at Kenwood, she was known to receive expensive medical care.

+Belle and her husband resided at 14 Ranelagh Street North, Pimlico (which at the time was on the outskirts of London).
+Their house had 2 rooms on each floor and a garden.
+Belle's £100 a year could afford her a small house outside of London, but she would hardly be able to afford one female servant.
+They became neighbors amongst the working class like gardener, baker, clock maker, barber, and butcher.